Major construction kicks off to fix Germany's railway system – DW – 07/06/2024

 If a train is delayed by more than 60 minutes, travelers can claim back part of the fare.
 In 2023, Deutsche Bahn refunded €133 million ($143 million) due to delays.
 That was 43% more than in 2022.
 This money could have been invested in the rail network.

 The rail company's finances are in bad shape.
-Since the sudden drop in passenger numbers during the COVID-19 pandemic, Deutsche Bahn has not managed to balance its books.
-In 2023,its deficit was around €2.4 billion.
+Deutsche Bahn has not managed to balance its books since passenger numbers plummeted during the COVID-19 pandemic.
+In 2023, its deficit was around €2.4 billion.
 It is now stuck with a mountain of debt of around €34 billion.

 Investments in rail infrastructure: needed but expensive